mever-team/FairBench/docs/reports.md

 Out-of-the box, you can use one of the following three report generation methods, which wrap the base report generation:
-- `fairbench.accreport` provides popular performance evaluation measures to be viewed between branches.
+- `fairbench.accreport` provides popular performance evaluation measures to be viewed between branches (accuracy, positives, true positive rates, true negative rates).
+These values are useful to use as input to reductions when [generating reports](#generating-reports).
 - `fairbench.binreport` conducts a suit of popular binary fairness assessments on each variable branch and should be preferred when branches do *not* correspond to mult-attribute fairness.
 - `fairbench.multireport` is ideal for multi-fairness approaches, where the `sensitive` argument is a fork.
 This report generator performs a lot of the [report editing](#editing-reports) described below to summarize the findings of multi-attribute fairness.
 - `fairbench.isecreport` tackles mult-fairness with many intersectional groups.
 Its output approximates *multireport* with a Bayesian framework that is applicable even when protected group intersections are too small to yield meaningful predictions.